SymfonyCasts/symfony-ux/sfcasts/turbo/modal-frame.md

 on the `<turbo-frame>`.

 Also `submitForm()`... yea, we're not going to need this at *all*.
 The turbo frame will handle the form submit all on its own.
-And thanks to these changes, one the targets up on top - `modalBody` - is no longer used.
+And thanks to these changes, one of the targets up on top - `modalBody` - is no longer used.
 So we can remove that too.

 Yup, the job of this controller is getting... pretty simple!